How to Access and Use the Energy Management Dashboard

 -

-Select a network.
-From the Network Picker, choose a specific network or select All Networks to view aggregated energy usage, energy cost, and emissions data across all networks within your organization.
-When a single network is selected, metrics are filtered to show data only for that network.
+Select a network from the Network Picker.
+Choose a specific network, or select All Networks to view aggregated energy usage, cost, and emissions data across your organization.
+When you select a single network, the dashboard filters metrics to show data only for that network.

 -

-Select a month.
-From the Month Selector, choose a month for which the data must be displayed.
+Select a month using the Month Selector, choose a month for which the data must be displayed.
 By default, the dashboard shows data for the previous month.
-Currently, you can only select data for one month at a time.
+You can only select data for one month at a time.

 4. View the usage data in the widgets.
-The dashboard consists of three main widgets:
+The dashboard includes three main widgets:

 -